 conferences

-The ANC runs biannual conferences (April & October) for women in cross-cultural ministry.
-Click here or on the picture to register.
+The ANC runs biannual online conferences (April/May & October) for women in cross-cultural ministry.
+Our next conference is a combined webinar on women’s global leadership on 17th September 2025.
+Click on the image for details.

 join with us